MICA-MNI/micapipe/docs/pages/01.whatyouneed/index.rst

   * - ``-QC_subj``
     - Creates an individual report of the different modules already processed with the different outputs by module.
   * - ``-QC``
-    - Creates a group-level table of the subjects already processed.
+    - Creates a group-level pdf of the subjects already processed, with a QC for each main output of the pipeline ROI and surface based.

 More options